ReAGEnT-WiSe2021-22/Twint-API/README.md

 To add or remove twitter accounts edit the `abgeordnete_usernamen_twitter.json` file.

 NOTE: It can only scrape the last 3200 tweets of an account.
 This is not a limitation of twint but of twitter.
 Checkout the twint project page to learn more: https://github.com/twintproject/twint

+## Usage of scraper v2

+There are several names of German representatives in the file `Bundestag_Namen_Username_Fraktion.csv` which are use as keywords in the method `searchPoliticalTweets()`

+The tweets are stored separately according to the party of the German representatives

+Like in the first scraper you can modify the data range.